SarahLee29/4640-in-class-wk7/README.md

 ### First, navigate to the scripts directory:

-cd ~/intro-to-ansible-lab-files/scripts
+cd ~/intro-to-ansible-lab-files/scripts = go into the correct directory

 ### To import the public key into AWS:

-./import_lab_key ~/.ssh/aws.pub

-This uploads the public key so it can be attached to EC2 instances.
+./import_lab_key ~/.ssh/aws.pub = This uploads the public key so it can be attached to EC2 instances.

 ### To delete the key after the lab is complete:

-./delete_lsb_key ~/.ssh/aws.pub

-This removes the key from AWS as part of cleanup.
+./delete_lsb_key ~/.ssh/aws.pub = This removes the key from AWS as part of cleanup.

 ## 3. Terraform Commands